 Inside, you've got a special poly-fiber fill designed to mimic the loftiness and temperature-regulating abilities of real down.
 It's made to provide ample cushioning while conforming to your shape and alleviating your pressure points.
 Whether you sleep hot, are prone to night sweats, or like to switch between different positions, this pillow won't disappoint.

 Our top choice is the Coop Home Goods Eden Pillow, which earned a 4.8 overall score from our home tester on account of its adjustable gel-infused cooling fill and luxuriously thick and stretchy shell.
-However, if you're looking for something more wallet-friendly, the Qutool Cooling Bed Pillow is an excellent choice, and it's backed by a five-year warranty.
+However, if you're looking for something more wallet-friendly, the HIMOON Bed Pillow is an excellent choice, and comes in a set of two.

 What to Look for in a Cooling Pillow

 There are a couple of materials to source for cooling properties.
-"The best cooling pillows are usually made out of gel or latex and feature a cotton or bamboo fabric cover," says Logan Foley, managing editor at SleepFoundation.org.
+"The best cooling pillows are usually made out of gel or latex and feature a cotton or bamboo fabric cover," says Foley.
 While she notes that memory foam can trap heat, shredded options are usually a bit more breathable as they allow for more airflow.
-Additionally, Foley explains that pillows infused with cooling materials, such as gel, copper, or graphite, can provide a temperature-regulating effect.
+Additionally, Foley explains that pillows infused with cooling materials, such as gel, copper, or graphite, can provide a temperature-regulating effect, like our top pick from Coop Home.

 Specific cooling technology includes temperature-regulating gel beads, heat-absorbing liners, moisture-wicking fabrics, or a proprietary material with a unique ability to keep you at a comfortable temp throughout the night.